mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 For the purposes of this workshop, we will be using the Computer Vision API to get understanding of images (via tags and descriptions), the Face API to keep track of all of the faces in the images we upload, and the Emotion API to grab a score of which emotions people have in the images.
 We will simply call the API to get that information.
 There is no training or testing that we need to do.

 The resulting information will include tags, a description, and gender/age/emotion if it's a person.
-After you've completed the following lab, check out the ImageInsights.json folder that is created to see how this information is structured.
+After you've completed the following lab, check out the ImageInsights.json file that is created to see how this information is structured.

 Later, we will also spend some time developing a LUIS model so that our bot has better language understanding.
 For this service, we will add intents, entities, utterances and more to our model before training and publishing it.
 Only then can we access it from an API call.